qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 If you wish, you can check |checkbox| :guilabel:`Add geometry to feature response`.
 This will include in the GetFeatureInfo response the geometries of the features in a text format.
-If you want |qg| Server to advertise specific request URLs in the WMS GetCapabilities response, enter the corresponding URL in the :guilabel:`Advertised URL` field.
+If you want QGIS Server to advertise specific request URLs in the WMS GetCapabilities response, enter the corresponding URL in the :guilabel:`Advertised URL` field.
 Furthermore, you can restrict the maximum size of the maps returned by the